mrkishi/veonim/docs/readme.md

 ## extensions

-Extensions are installed by adding `VeonimExt 'some-extension-url-here'` to your `init.vim` and reloading the vim configuration, starting a new multiplexed vim session, or restarting Veonim.
+Extensions are installed by adding `VeonimExt 'some-extension-url-here'` to `init.vim`

-The extension url can either be a `user-or-organization/repository-name` which will be fetched from Github or a VSCode extension URI.
+The extension url can either be a Github `github-user-or-org/repo-name` or a VSCode extension URI.

 Example of a VSCode extension hosted on Github:
 ```